davidedmonds/rivalry/README.md

 3. Match Profiles have a very limited ability to filter, this could be expanded, perhaps to be more like  a [Boolean Query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html) in Elasticsearch.

+Chores:
+1. Use buf to generate and lint proto files